NFRN calls on CMA to examine the news supply chain

 On 11 April 2018, the NFRN delivered an ‘explosive’ document to the Competition and Markets Authority (CMA) detailing all the reasons why an investigation into the UK’s newspaper and magazine supply chain should be launched.

-Update: On June 1 confirmation was given from the Competition and Markets Authority’s assistant director of markets that the regulator was reviewing the NFRN’s submission and considering possible next steps.
+1 June 2018: On June 1 confirmation was given from the Competition and Markets Authority’s assistant director of markets that the regulator was reviewing the NFRN’s submission and considering possible next steps.

 Senior officials from the NFRN, led by National President Linda Sood, have called on the Competition and Markets Authority to investigate newspaper and magazine distribution in the UK.